Sol Iglesias, Ph.D.

 About Me:

 Sol Iglesias is an assistant professor of Political Science at the University of the Philippines.
 She has a Ph.D. in Southeast Asian Studies and a M.A. in Political Science from the National University of Singapore as well as a M.A. in International Relations from the Fletcher School of Law and Diplomacy at Tufts University and a B.A. in Public Administration from the University of the Philippines.
+She is a member of the New Mandala editorial advisory board and a convener of Women in Southeast Asian Social Sciences.
 She was the Inagural Scholar-in-Residence of the Justince in Southeast Asia Laboratory of the University of Wisconsin-Madison in 2023.
 She was selected as an American Political Science Association (APSA) Asia Program Fellow in 2021, as an emerging scholar on democracy and autocracy by the APSA Democracy and Autocracy Committee in 2020, and Southeast Asia Research Group (SEAREG) Fellow in 2017.
 She was the first female, first Asian, and first Filipino director of Political and Economic affairs at the Asia-Europe Foundation in Singapore.
 She has published extensively on political violence in the Philippines and Philippine politics.

 Research Interests